SouthGreenPlatform/GeMo/README.rst

 Troubleshooting and web browser compatibility
 =============================================

+* Some issues were reported for color management when using the exported SVG with Inkscape.
+* It is optimized for Chrome and works in Firefox and Edge but some design issues may occur with Safari.
 The web interfaces were tested with the following platforms and web browsers:

-It is optimized for Chrome and works in Firefox and Edge but some design issues may occur with Safari.

 .. list-table::
    :header-rows: 1